Chinthurst School, Tadworth

 A small high-achieving prep school set in a rural location with a strong family-friendly vibe and a big emphasis on community.

 The main entrance and building – a handsome Victorian number – is on Tadworth Street, and this houses the Upper School (Years 3-6), as well as the dining hall, library, drama and music rooms and ICT suite.

 The Lower School (Little Chicks, Kindergarten and Years 1-2) can be found across the other side of the playing fields in a building with its own entrance on The Avenue.
 The littlies have access to a separate play area, but they also mingle with the older kids – like one big happy family.

 For a school that’s not set on particularly massive site – it’s about 4 acres all told – it certainly packs the facilities in.
 As you’d expect from an independent school that is strong on sport, you’ll find an in-ground heated pool (with a roof that slides off during the hotter months – very clever!), rugby and football playing fields, cricket nets, astroturf and an indoor sports hall.

 The Lower School has its own ICT suite and indoor hall too.

 MUSIC, DRAMA AND ART

 For those of a more arty disposition, there’s a lovely art room – complete with its own kiln, as well as several music rooms and an impressive drama studio.

 Ahhhh!
 The lovely, charismatic Cathy Trundle.
-Miss Trundle has been at Chinthurst for 2 years – having previously spent 10 years at Reigate St Mary’s, seven as that school’s deputy head.
+Miss Trundle has been at Chinthurst for nearly 4 years – having previously spent 10 years at Reigate St Mary’s, seven as that school’s deputy head.
 She has a genuine passion for Chinthurst and the children – and this comes across.
-Exciting plans are in place and the school is growing!
-But she also knows this school’s already onto a winner – and if it ain’t broke, don’t fix it.
-She wants to continue to do what Chinthurst does best – turning out happy, confident and successful kids.
+She believes that an all-encompassing and thorough wellbeing programme is an essential part of what Chinthurst does best – turning out happy and successful kids.
 Children are encouraged to take risks, try new things and failure is turned into a positive learning experience.
 This builds confidence and provides a strong foundation from which they can fulfil their potential.